ngyn-rs/ngyn/sites/docs/versioned_docs/version-0.5.x/forms.md

 ## Parsing Form Data

-To parse form data in your route handlers, you can use the `Body` struct.
-The `Body` struct provides methods to access form data sent in the request body.
+To parse form data in your route handlers, you can use the `FormFields` struct.
+The `FormFields` struct provides methods to access form data sent in the request body.

 Here's an example of a route handler that parses form data: